-Health & Welfare Plan Design and Administration Traversing Uncertainty
+Health & Welfare Plan Design & Administration Traversing Uncertainty

 The health care field is one of the most rapidly innovating and legislatively complex sectors in the nation’s economy.
 Digital health and other technologies are changing almost overnight the way health care is delivered, and legislative wrangles make the future uncertain about who will pay for what.
 Our team represents numerous public, private, and nonprofit corporations in structuring, financing, and operating employer-sponsored health and welfare, cafeteria, fringe benefit, and flexible compensation plans.
 We design and document plans, negotiate contracts with service providers, draft employee communications, and provide advice on claims and litigation and compliance with federal, state, and local regulations.